duxuhao/Feature-Selection/README.md

 # Features Selection
-This code is based on the IJCAI-2018 but can tune easily for other dataset
+This code is for general features selection based on certain machine learning algorithm and evaluation methos

 ## How to run (see demo.py)

+The demo is based on the IJCAI-2018 data moning competitions

 - Import library from FeatureSelection.py and also other necessary library

 ```python